-64. Publicity material and course information should make it clear that applications from disabled people and those with health conditions are welcomed21.
+65. Publicity material and course information should make it clear that applications from people with disabilities and/or health conditions are welcomed18.
 The inclusion of positive stories and images of disabled people in osteopathy, and the availability of the information in alternative formats, will help to reinforce this message from the very earliest contacts with prospective applicants.
-In terms of mental health conditions, osteopathic educational institutions should acknowledge that these are common, expected to occur and can be accommodated.
+In terms of mental health conditions, osteopathic educational providers should acknowledge that these are common, expected to occur and can be accommodated.

-An osteopathic educational institution reviews its prospectus.
+An osteopathic educational provider reviews its prospectus.
 Mindful of the fact that ten per cent of its students have dyslexia, they actively promote this fact, together with examples of the support mechanisms available to support these students in managing their studies.
 Case examples from current and former students with dyslexia illustrate the fact that this condition is not seen as a barrier to academic success.

-- 65. It is vital that applicants are made aware of the intellectual, physical, emotional and professional demands of undertaking an osteopathic education programme.
+- 66. It is vital that applicants are made aware of the intellectual, physical, emotional and professional demands of undertaking an osteopathic education programme.
 This can be done by contrasting osteopathy with degrees that do not involve practical training and do not culminate in professional registration and independent healthcare practice.
-Publicity material should include a named contact able to advise prospective applicants about the nature and demands of osteopathy as a profession and career, the challenges of the course, and the support available to disabled students and those with health conditions. - 66.
-Most osteopathic educational institutions hold open days, providing prospective students with the opportunity to gain an insight into osteopathy and osteopathic education.
-The chance to talk to students on the course and to observe or participate in practical sessions helps potential applicants better understand the nature and physical demands of osteopathy, but also the support that can be made available to them if they have a disability.
-It may be helpful for prospective disabled students, or those with a health condition to have an opportunity to observe clinic sessions.
+Publicity material should include a named contact able to advise prospective applicants about the nature and demands of osteopathy as a profession and career, the challenges of the course, and the support available to students with disabilities and/or health conditions. - 67.
+Most osteopathic educational providers hold open days, providing prospective students with the opportunity to gain an insight into osteopathy and osteopathic education.
+The chance to talk to students on the course and to observe or participate in practical sessions helps potential applicants better understand the nature and physical demands of osteopathy, but also the support that can be made available to them if they have a disability or health condition.
+It may be helpful for prospective students to have an opportunity to observe clinic sessions.
 Although many can readily envisage the adjustments and aids required to support classroom and theory learning, fewer are likely to have an understanding of what adjustments might enable them to learn and to demonstrate clinical competences, or what impact this might have on patients.
-Enabling prospective students to better understand the breadth and
+Enabling prospective students to better understand the breadth and extent of osteopathic practice means that they will be in a better position to make an informed choice as to whether osteopathy is the right career choice for them. - 68.
+It is important that assumptions are not made about whether an applicant will ultimately be able to demonstrate achievement of the standard required for award of a recognised qualification.
+However, early reference to the Osteopathic Practice Standards, and to the general nature of osteopathic practice, can help a prospective applicant assess themselves against what is required to register, meet their professional requirements and pursue a career in osteopathy.

-21 See the Equality and Human Rights Commission website: <a href="https://www.equalityhumanrights.com/private-and-public-sector-guidance/education-providers/higher-education-providers-guidance/admissions/you-must-not-discriminate-when-deciding-who-is-offered-admission-to-your-institution/how-do-i-avoid-discriminating-in-my-admission-arrangements
+18 See the Equality and Human Rights Commission website: www.equalityhumanrights.com/private-and-public-sector-guidance/education-providers/higher-education-providers-guidance/admissions/you-must-not-discriminate-when-deciding-who-is-offered-admission-to-your-institution/how-do-i-avoid-discriminating-in-my-admission-arrangements